 You’re aware how important it is to prepare for a storm.
 You have a safety kit, emergency supplies, a backup generator and you know how to follow evacuation protocol.
-But knowing what steps to take after the storm hits, especially if there is damage to your home, is equally important.
+But when it comes to knowing what steps to take regarding storm clean up and recovery s equally important.

 STEP ONE: ASSESS THE DAMAGE

 Of course, you’re going to wait for the storm to pass before you begin to inventory the damage.
 If you see downed power lines, as is often the case after a storm, stay at least 10 feet away and call 911 right away.
 Emergency tarp services may also be necessary.

 Only when it’s safe to do so, take pictures to document all evidence of damage.
 A severe hail storm or hurricane can take a toll on the exterior of your home.
 In most cases, the damage will be obvious, such as broken windows, cracked or missing sections of siding.
 The roof, however, may require a keener eye.
 A professional assessment is strongly recommended, as there may be more extensive damage not visible to the naked eye.